bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ## **1. Introduction**

-Since the invention of Bitcoin in 2008, the crypto market has been introduced to more than 4000 cryptocurrencies.
+Since Bitcoin was created in 2008, more than 4000 different cryptocurrencies have been introduced to the crypto market.
 The market capitalization of Bitcoin [equals \$1 trillion in 2021](https://www.statista.com/statistics/377382/bitcoin-market-capitalization/#:~:text=The%20market%20capitalization%20of%20Bitcoin,circulation%20by%20the%20Bitcoin%20price), while the total market capitalization of the crypto market crossed the [\$1.7 trillion mark](https://coinmarketcap.com/charts/) and is expected to grow even further.
 However, the market is isolated from traditional finance and there are few instruments tied to real profitability.

 ![](g1)

 ### **Market Problems**

-As nearly all assets in the crypto market suffer from high volatility, it seems to be a logical starting point.
-During 2020 alone, the price of Bitcoin [has suffered](https://coinmarketcap.com/currencies/bitcoin/historical-data/) a 53% loss and then gone up 57.4%.
-Sure, that year was rather unusual but the market situation was even more radical in 2019.
-Let's take a look at the real price in USD now: the BTC price [has gone]() up from \$5,167 on April 15 to \$10,907 on June 27 only to drop to \$7,980 on October 7.
-The situation was similar in 2018 with a significant drop in price after Bitcoin boom in December 2017.
+High volatility is probably the biggest problem facing the market, so this seems to be a natural starting point.
+During 2020 alone, the price of Bitcoin [suffered](https://coinmarketcap.com/currencies/bitcoin/historical-data/) a 53% loss and then went up 57.4%.
+Sure, It was an unusual year, but it was still the most stable year in BTC’s existence but the market situation was even more radical in 2019.
+Let's take a look at the real price in USD now: the BTC price [has gone]() up from \$5,167 on April 15 to \$10,907 on June 27, only to drop to \$7,980 on October 7.
+The situation was similar in 2018 with a significant drop in price after, Bitcoin boom in December 2017.

 ![](g2)

-A solution to both volatility and lack of ties to real-world assets came in the form of stablecoins.
-Originally pegged to fiat money or exchange-traded commodities such as precious metals, stablecoins were presented as crypto-assets designed to avoid fluctuations in value — a safer option for investors looking to minimize their financial risks.
+A solution to both volatility and, lack of ties to real-world assets came in the form of Stablecoins.
+Originally pegged to fiat money or exchange-traded commodities such as precious metals, Stablecoins were presented as crypto-assets designed to avoid fluctuations in value — a safer option for investors looking to minimize their financial risks.
 In 2020, the market capitalization of stablecoins [crossed the \$51 billion mark](https://www.coingecko.com/en/stablecoins).

 ![](g3)

-However, there were several cases when stablecoins turned out to be a bit volatile.
-The first case is Tether, the company behind the largest stablecoin backed by the US dollar on the market, which faced accusations of being unable to provide audits for their reserves while continually issuing new coins into circulation.
-Then, in October 2018, Tether price dropped below the value of its underlying asset, USD, when in theory it should be worth exactly \$1.
+However, there Have been several cases when Stablecoins turned out to be a bit volatile.
+The first case is Tether, the company behind the largest Stablecoin backed by the US dollar on the market, which faced accusations of being unable to provide audits for their reserves while continually issuing new coins into circulation.
+Then, in October 2018, Tether's price dropped below the value of its underlying asset, USD, when in theory it should be worth exactly \$1.

 Later, new types of stablecoins emerged — crypto-collateralized coins.
 Rather than being backed by fiat, crypto-collateralized stablecoins hold currencies such as Ether (ETH) in escrow for the issuance of new tokens.
 In doing so, users have the ability to mint and burn tokens without needing to utilize or trust a centralized third party.

-However, there is a major drawback — over-collateralization used to account for price volatility.
+However, there is a major drawback — This reads like ‘used to’, as in 'I used to do something'.
+I’m not 100% sure what you mean, but you need to change it.
 Most commonly, this ratio is set at 150%, meaning that in order to issue \$100 worth of a certain stablecoin, you will need to post at least \$150 worth of ETH as collateral.

 In March 2020, the most popular crypto-backed stablecoin DAI failed to maintain its soft peg to the US Dollar.
 A sharp drop in the price of Ether — the primary digital asset used as collateral in the MakerDAO protocol for collateralizing loans of the dollar-pegged DAI stablecoin — created underlying congestion on the Ethereum blockchain while also liquidating thousands of collateralized debt positions (CDPs) held by investors.
 As a result, [investors lost \$8.325 million](https://www.coindesk.com/makerdao-users-sue-stablecoin-issuer-following-black-thursday-losses).

-Another issue with the crypto market is a lack of means to generate revenue tied to real profitability.
-In the traditional economy, depositing funds to savings account or purchasing fixed-income securities will bring you guaranteed income simply for holding an asset.
+Another issue with the crypto market is a lack of means to generate revenue tied to real collateral.
+In the traditional economy, depositing funds to savings accounts or purchasing fixed-income securities will bring you guaranteed income simply for holding an asset.
 Sure, there are risks, but holding stablecoins without any income seems to be even riskier with no reward for holding an asset.

 The most recent change in this regard came with the emergence of Decentralized Finance.
 Decentralized Finance (DeFi) is an open finance infrastructure that allows investors to earn fixed periodic income by lending or holding their assets via DeFi protocols.
 However, with the DAI case in mind, protocols will require over-collateralization as there are no guarantees with such a volatile market.
 This leads to a situation where many protocols won’t actually work with a borrower unless they can effectively front a significant amount of assets, which undermines the essential function of borrowing.

 But even with the current flaws, stablecoins have proven to be the backbone of the crypto market ensuring safekeeping of funds during periods of high volatility.
-Decentralized Finance has provided a wide range of ways to benefit from crypto for investors — we’ve seen an emergence of new exciting assets and projects.
+Decentralized Finance has provided Investors with a wide range of ways to benefit from crypto — we’ve seen an emergence of new exciting assets and projects.

-At the same time, DeFi has a gigantic potential to start a revolution in the business loan market.
-On the other side of the table, there are borrowers that are willing to take the best of DeFi infrastructure and benefit from a loan at terms that no traditional venue can offer.
-These same borrowers can also provide a missing piece in the DeFi infrastructure — a wide range of low-volatility assets can be provided as collateral.
+At the same time, DeFi has the potential to start An enormous revolution of the business loan market.
+I don’t really understand this.
+Could you rephrase it?These same borrowers can also provide a missing piece in the DeFi infrastructure — a wide range of low-volatility assets can be provided as collateral.

 **With that in mind, meet a decentralized protocol that connects real-world debt instruments (bonds) with the Ethereum ecosystem — BondAppétit.
 We provide an extra layer of stability and connection with fiat cash-flows mixed with fixed periodic income — something no other DeFi protocol can offer.**

-Debt securities (bonds) is a financial instrument that has been used to preserve savings for decades.
+Debt securities (bonds) are a financial instrument that has been used to preserve savings for decades.
 Now, it can be used as collateral in the crypto world.

-BondAppétit offers a unique opportunity for investors to benefit from both income generated by the collateral that lies inside the protocol and interest payments paid by borrowers.
-Simultaneously, we are aiming to offer DeFi borrowing to real gourmets of the financial world.
+BondAppétit offers a unique opportunity for investors to benefit from both income generated by the collateral that lies inside the protocol, and interest payments paid by borrowers.
+Simultaneously, we are aiming to offer DeFi borrowing to real Gourmets means types of food…? of the financial world.

 ## **2. Overview of the Protocol**